 Nishiyama had formed good relationships with the students he had trained in the early 1950s as part of the SAC training program.
 At the invitation of these students and some JKA members who were living in the US, Nishiyama arrived in Los Angeles in November 1961.
-In the same month he established All -American Karate Federation (AAKF) and his first dojo in the city.
-Under the AAKF he organised the 1st National Karate Championship, held at the Olympic auditorium in Los Angeles.
+In the same month, he established the All -American Karate Federation (AAKF) and his first dojo in the city.
+Under the AAKF he organised the 1st National Karate Championship, held at the Olympic Auditorium in Los Angeles.

-From its inception AAKF was was not conceived as a branch of the JKA.
+From its inception, AAKF was not conceived as a branch of the JKA.
 It was a separate entity and retained its own unique character.
 However, it still retained some links with Japan.

 In 1965 Nishiyama organised the 1st United States vs Japan Goodwill Games, held in Los Angeles.
 The event took place after that AAKF’s National Championships.
 The American team featuring the likes of Frank Smith and Ray Dalke faced a Japanese team comprising of the All Japan Collegiate Karate team.
 Japan 4-1.
 Ray Dalke defeated Masaru Tokai in their bout.
 At the 2nd Goodwill Games, held two years later in Tokyo, the United States managed to win 3-2.
 Frank Smith and Paul White both won their bouts.